 - Soups and Sauces: corn chowder, tomato, minestrone, vegetable soup, béchamel

-- Legumes and Grains: tabouleh, polenta, cannellini beans, rice (all varieties), couscous, all pasta
+- Legumes and Grains: tabbouleh, polenta, cannellini beans, rice (all varieties), couscous, all pasta

-- Fruit and Dessert: watermelon, pineapple, cantaloupe, honeydew, apple, peach, nectarine, pear, figs
+- Fruit and Dessert: watermelon, pineapple, cantaloupe, honeydew, apple, peach, nectarine, pear, figs, lemon, lime

-- Herbs and Seasoning: lemon, lime, mint, oregano, chili, garlic, chives, ginger, capers, curry, coconut milk
+- Herbs and Seasoning: mint, oregano, chili, garlic, chives, ginger, capers, curry, coconut milk

 where to buy